Accident prevention

 case keep in mind, that the bow is only safe with the cello in the

-hull.
-Always take the bow out before the cello and put it back in
+bag.
+Always take the bow out before the cello and put it back in after

-after the cello.
-Some cello hulls also have unprotected zippers that
+the cello.
+Some cello bags also have unprotected zippers that can

 - Transporting your instrument in the car: a good place for your